 Although erroneously called a type of pepper, cayenne is actual an herb/spice from the Nightshade family, which includes tomatoes, eggplants, and potatoes.
-Actually, Cayenne is from the Capsicum genus consisting of paprika, bell peppers, and chilies.
+Actually, Cayenne is from the Capsicum genus consisting of When you need to replace salt, try Paprika, which is high in Vitamin C and rich in beta-carotene.
+It reduces the risk of heart disease and helps prevent atherosclerosis, the More, bell peppers, and chilies.

 The significance of Cayenne lies in mineral content.
 Aside from being high in Vitamin C, Cayenne other active ingredients are capsanthine and capsaicin.
 Its pungent taste and heating tendencies are contributed to capsaicin, which “triggers” a particular neural receptor known as TRPV1, which stands for transient receptor potential vanilloid 1.